 Everyone loves convenience.
-From the invention of the wheel to smartphones, it can probably be argued that life is a never-ending quest to make things easy.
+From the invention of the wheel to smartphones, it can probably be argued that life is a never-ending quest for simplicity.
 And who's to complain?
 After all, the easier things are, the more productive you'll be.
 That's exactly what the vending management industry strives for everyday: to make vending as simple as possible.
 So, what exactly is vending management?

-Simply put, it's the consolidation of vending services into one contact.
-A vending management company (VMC) uses a network of preferred suppliers such as Coca-Cola bottlers, Pepsi bottlers, and local full-line operators to install and maintain equipment for your location(s), so you're relying on their expertise to manage your vending needs.
+Simply put, it's the consolidation of vending services for many locations into a single account.
+A vending management company (VMC) uses a network of preferred suppliers such as Coca-Cola bottlers, Pepsi bottlers, and local full-line operators to install, maintain, and service equipment for all your locations.
+It is your one point of contact for any vending related requests.

 The Benefits Of Working With A Vending Management Company